MADE IN MiC: the Ministry of Culture at the Salone 2026

 SIDE EVENTS PROGRAMME PAVILION OF THE MINISTRY OF CULTURE

-Renata Mazzantini, Director, National Gallery of Modern and Contemporary Art (2:00–2:30 pm)
+Renata Mazzantini, Director of the National Gallery of Modern and Contemporary Art (2:00–2:30 pm)

 Roberto Ferrari, Executive Director, Museo Galileo (2:45–3:15 pm)